Mark W. Vyvyan

 “I thrive on the challenge of winning the tough cases.”

-Mark is a litigator, known for winning important cases for his clients in areas like commercial landlord-tenant disputes, complex foreclosures, construction disputes and significant boundary and easement litigation.
+Mark is a litigator, known for winning important cases for his clients in areas like commercial landlord-tenant disputes, complex foreclosures, construction disputes, oil and gas litigation, and significant boundary and easement disputes.

 Although Mark is a litigator and focuses his practice on real estate disputes, he also has experience handling real estate transactions, which makes him a more effective litigator.
 Mark has represented both plaintiffs and defendants in state and federal courts throughout the Upper Midwest.
 Mark has successfully handled a variety of cases all the way through trial and appeal.
 Mark is also a qualified neutral under Rule 114 of the Minnesota General Rules of Practice.
 He mediates real estate-related matters, including residential and commercial construction disputes, commercial landlord-tenant matters and boundary and easement disputes.
 Mark is well-known for his hard work, responsiveness and expertise in achieving great results for his clients.